 The above represents the best information available to the Department and is included for the convenience of the bidder.
-The days required for conflict resolution should be considered in the bid as this information has also been factored into the timeline identified for the project when setting the completion date.
+The days required for conflict resolution should be taken into account in the bid as this information has also been factored into the timeline identified for the project when setting the completion date.
 The applicable portions of the Standard Specifications for Road and Bridge Construction shall apply.

-Estimated duration of time provided above for the first conflicts identified will begin on the date of the executed contract regardless of the status of the utility relocations.
+Estimated duration of time provided in the action column for the first conflicts identified will begin on the date of the executed contract regardless of the status of the utility relocations.
 The responsible agencies will be working toward resolving subsequent conflicts in conjunction with contractor activities in the number of days noted.

-The estimated relocation duration must be part of the progress schedule submitted by the contractor.
-A utility kickoff meeting will be scheduled between the Department, the Department's contractor and the utility companies when necessary.
-The Department's contractor is responsible for contacting J.U.L.I.E. prior to all excavation work.
+The estimated relocation dates must be part of the progress schedule submitted by the contractor.
+A utility kickoff meeting will be scheduled between the Department, the Department's contractor and the utility companies.
+The Department's contractor is responsible for contacting J.U.L.I.E. prior to any and all excavation work.